 Welcome Center / Festival Greeters

 Responsibility: Greeters are needed at the Welcome Center/ Information Booth to welcome patrons, distribute festival maps and provide general directions and information about activities, artists, musical performances and schedules.
 You must be 16 or older to help us a Festival Greeter.
-Benefits: Free Drink Pass and T-shirt.
+Benefits: Free VIP Pass and T-shirt.

 Thank you to all our hardworking (and very much appreciated) Volunteers for making this year’s Craterfest event successful!